 example from earlier), intersecting unrelated modules does’t collapse to

-.
+T.noreturn.
 There’s nothing stopping some class from

-including both I1
+including both I1 and I2.
+Instances of that

-class would be values of type T.any(I1, I2)
+class would be values of type T.any(I1, I2):

 class SomeClass